An Empirical Study of Testing Practices in Open Source AI Agent Frameworks and Agentic Applications: Methodology

 \subsubsection{Stratified Random Sampling}

 Given the size of the agentic application dataset, e.g., 110,891 unique test functions, manually analyzing every function is impractical.
 Moreover, we observe that the distribution of test functions is highly skewed: the top 10 repositories alone account for approximately 70\% of the total test functions.
-As with the framework repositories (~\secref{methodology:subsection:framework:stratified-random-sampling}), applying simple random sampling in this context risks disproportionately sampling from larger repositories, thereby obscuring practices in smaller ones.
+As with the framework repositories (\secref{methodology:subsection:framework:stratified-random-sampling}), applying simple random sampling in this context risks disproportionately sampling from larger repositories, thereby obscuring practices in smaller ones.

 To mitigate this imbalance, we again apply \textit{stratified random sampling}, treating each agentic application repository as a separate stratum and allocating sample size proportionally based on the number of test functions in each repository.
-Following the same statistical procedures used for the framework dataset, we target a 95\% confidence level and a 5\% margin of error.
-This results in a required sample size of 382 test functions, calculated using standard formulas for estimating proportions in finite populations.
+Following the same Cochran formula~\citep{chaokromthong2021sample, ajibode2025towards} with finite population correction, and the same parameter settings ($Z = 1.96$, $p = 0.5$, and $\varepsilon = 0.05$), we compute the initial required sample size for $N = 110{,}891$ as approximately 383.
+We then randomly select test functions without replacement within each repository stratum.
+During manual inspection, we found that one sampled test function had an empty implementation and therefore excluded it from further analysis, resulting in a final valid sample of 382 test functions.
 This approach ensures representative coverage of testing practices across agentic applications, while maintaining consistency with the sampling strategy used for framework repositories.